fbpx

 how to apply

-Applications to our 2024 programmes have now closed.
-Applications to the 2025 edition of the Academy’s Soloists & Ensembles Programme will be accepted starting early October 2024.
+Applications to the 2025 edition of the Academy’s Soloists & Ensembles Programme are accepted starting 10 October 2024 at noon EST.

 Please read the guidelines at the following link before sending any questions to the Verbier Festival Team.